sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/telemetry/index.md

 > NOTE: In the Sourcegraph application, the new events being exported using `internal/telemetry` are sometimes loosely referred to as "V2", as it supersedes the existing mechanisms of writing directly to the `event_logs` database table.
 > The *Telemetry Gateway* schema, however, is `telemetrygateway/v1`, as it is the first iteration of the service's API.

+### Sensitive attributes

+There are two core attributes in events that are considered potentially sensitive, and thus not exported from individual Sourcegraph instances:

+- `parameters.privateMetadata`: this fields allows the recording of arbitrarily shaped metadata, as opposed to the integer values supported in `parameters.metadata`.
+Due to the risk of sensitive data and PII exposure, we do not export this field by default
+  - Certain events may be allowlisted to have this field exported - this is defined in [`internal/telemetry/sensitiviemetadataallowlist`](https://github.com/sourcegraph/sourcegraph/blob/main/internal/telemetry/sensitivemetadataallowlist/sensitiviemetadataallowlist.go).
+Adding events to this list requires review and approval from Legal.
+- `marketingTracking`: this field tracks a lot of properties around URLs visited and marketing tracking that may contain sensitive data.
+This is only exported from the [Sourcegraph.com](https://sourcegraph.com/search) instance.

 ## Testing events

 In summary, when adding your events in the new telemetry framework, you can verify events are being recorded by:

 1. [Checking your events stored directly in `event_logs`](./architecture.md#storing-events) after recording.
 2. Observing the raw payloads that the Telemetry Gateway ends up publishing in logs when [running Telemetry Gateway locally](../../how-to/telemetry_gateway.md).

-Note that the internal queue table,
+   1. Note that the internal queue table only stores events until they are exported, and events are stored in raw Protobuf wire format - see [storing events](./architecture.md#storing-events).

 In integration and unit tests, you can also provide a mocked [telemetry recording](#recording-events) implementation to assert that various events are recorded as expected.
-For example, in the backend, you can use package `internal/telemetry/telemetrytest`:
+For example, in the backend, you can use package `internal/telemetry/telemetrytest`, which provides a variety of testing utilities:

 ```go
 import (